 Indicate whether users and groups with this role can see the Billing page (Manage > Billing) and whether they can edit any of the information found there.

 Note: If you give the role edit access, that means they can edit all fields in Billing.
 There are not granular permissions for each field.
 For example, you can’t grant access to edit the credit card number but not the subscription plan.

 The Access page is where you can create Office Passes and review the Daily Roster.
 Indicate whether users and groups with this role can view-only or can edit & manage the Access page.
 The view-only permission is a read-only view of your organization's Office Passes and Daily Roster, with the exception of accessibility to the Daily Roster CSV export functionality.
 The edit permission allows users to manage, create, and modify your organization's Office Passes and grants all access to Daily Roster.

 Note: Users with view and/or edit permissions for Access will see the "Manage" tab, but they will only have the option to manage features they've been granted access to on the "Manage" page.

 Indicate whether users can view and/or edit all members of the organization.
 This permission is required in order to use the "Favorites" feature.
-(This permission is permanently granted to global admins and owners and cannot be edited.)

 Users with this permission can create, edit, and delete members on the Groups page, including private groups.